Travel & conservation company, since 1991

 The main reason for this particular trip to the area was to participate in the second edition of the K2C Cycle Tour – an annual 95-kilometre mountain bike fundraising tour from the Kruger National Park to the Blyde River Canyon, passing through various private game reserves on the way.

-Eighty lucky cyclists of all levels undertook this epic journey for the soul, split into five groups, which were each accompanied by two armed cyclist guards and a back-up vehicle.
+Eighty lucky cyclists of all levels undertook this epic journey for the soul, split into five groups, each accompanied by two armed cyclist guards and a backup vehicle.
 For safety reasons, this isn’t a race, which means that the pace is slow and the attitude laid-back – we frequently had to stop and gently navigate our way past herds of elephants, buffalos and even the odd snorting rhino!

 A group effort on the K2C cycle tour ©Simon Espley